Installing a Cat Door in Your Home

 So as a precautionary measure, measure your cat.
 This way, whether you have small or large cats, you will end up with the right size door for them.
 Take measurements from the cat’s feet to their shoulders.
 Apart from the height, try to gauge other factors like the width and the distance between the cat’s under-bellies to the head before you dive into learning how to install a cat door.
 You can use a cardboard cutout in the dimensions you think to visualize whether or not they will work for your cat.

 Pro-tip: Keep the opening width two-inches wider than the widest part of your pet.
-Same goes for the height.
+The same goes for height.

 After noting the measurements, it’s time to shop!
 You will be happy to know that there is a wide variety of pet doors out there.
 Like double-flapped, single-flapped, self-framed and frameless.
 You can have an interior door with a cat door, or an exterior door, or a cat door for interior walls…and the list goes on.
-You can even keep wildlife and strays out of your home with a door like the SureFlap Microchip Pet Door, which has a four-way lock that open only for your cat's unique, vet-implanted microchip or RFID collar key.
 The PetSafe Electronic Smart Door, Cat Mate Elite Electronic door, and Ideal Pet Products E-Cat Door are some more options featuring an electronic door lock to keep critters out.
 One thing to to keep in mind with microchip cat doors is that due to limited frequency range, they won't work with large dogs (but are a great home improvement option for your cats!).

 The trick to choose the best door is keeping in mind: